coder/docs/workspaces/ssh.md

 You can use `rsync` to transfer files to and from Coder.

-To do so, use the flag `-e "coder ssh"` in your `rsync` transfer invokation.
+To do so, use the flag `-e "coder ssh"` in your `rsync` transfer invocation.
 For example, the following shows how you can transfer your home directory to your
 workspace: